anonieX/alienworldsauto/README.md

 ---

 ## Instalation guide
+### Install Python and modules
+*Skip this if you already have Python an the required modules installed*
 1. Install [Python](https://www.python.org/downloads/release/python-378/).
 2. Open your console using Win+R
 3. Use the command `pip install selenium` to install the lib.
 If this does not work use `py -3.7 -m pip install selenium`
+### Config edits
-4. Edit the `reddit_username` and `reddit_password` values in main.py to match your Reddit login
+5. Edit the `reddit_username` and `reddit_password` values in main.py to match your Reddit login
+### Account creation
-5. Create a wax account with your Reddit here: https://all-access.wax.io/
+7. Create a wax account with your Reddit here: https://all-access.wax.io/
-6. Create your AlienWorlds account here: https://play.alienworlds.io/
+8. Create your AlienWorlds account here: https://play.alienworlds.io/
+### Dependency installation
-7. Install brave browser in the default directory
+10. Install brave browser in the default directory
-8. Install ChromeDriver in your C:/Driver/chromedriver.exe directory from here: https://chromedriver.chromium.org/downloads
+11. Install ChromeDriver in your C:/Driver/chromedriver.exe directory from here: https://chromedriver.chromium.org/downloads
+### Finishing!
-9. Start the script!
+13. Start the script by running main.py!
-10. Have fun!
+14. Have fun!

 #### *Any problems?
 [Submit an issue](https://github.com/anonieX/alienworldsauto/issues/new), or email me!*